• Mon. Jun 15th, 2026

 BACK TO THE SQUARE

-After my hearty meal, I decided to take a stroll back to the main square where I found a lovely little coffee shop.
-As I sat back drinking my Cyprus coffee, and watching the sun go down, I began to contemplate my day.
+After my hearty meal and a thoroughly enjoyable afternoon, I decided to take a stroll back to the main square.
+I found a lovely little coffee shop, and as I sat back drinking my CYPRUS COFFEE and watching the sun go down, I began to contemplate my day.
 My visit allowed me to fully soak up the sights, smells, and flavours of this charming little village in the heart of the Troodos Mountains.
 I couldn’t help but appreciate what a perfect way this was for me to spend a leisurely Sunday afternoon.
-As I set off again for the tavern, I stopped by a small unassuming shop, selling some lovely dried fruits that I thoroughly enjoyed the next day during my bus journey back to Limassol.
-My purchase seemed to round off an otherwise fantastic day.Â
+As I set off for my return to the tavern, I stopped by a small, unassuming shop.
+Here I purchased lovely dried fruits that I thoroughly enjoyed the next day during my bus journey back to Limassol.

 WELL DONE MR. POLIS